spotify/confidence-resolver-rust/openfeature-provider/go/README.md

 #### Required Fields

-- `APIClientID` (string): OAuth client ID for Confidence IAM
-- `APIClientSecret` (string): OAuth client secret for Confidence IAM
-- `ClientSecret` (string): The flag client secret used during evaluation
+- `ClientSecret` (string): The client secret used for authentication and flag evaluation

 #### Optional Fields

 - `Logger` (*slog.Logger): Custom logger for provider operations.
 If not provided, a default text logger is created.
 See [Logging](#logging) for details.
-- `ResolverStateServiceAddr` (string): Custom address for the resolver state service.
-Defaults to `edge-grpc.spotify.com`
-- `FlagLoggerServiceAddr` (string): Custom address for the flag logger service.
-Defaults to `edge-grpc.spotify.com`
-- `AuthServiceAddr` (string): Custom address for the auth service.
-Defaults to `edge-grpc.spotify.com`

-> **Note**: The optional service address fields are for advanced use cases only.
-For production deployments, use the default global region by omitting these fields.
+- `ConnFactory` (func): Custom gRPC connection factory for advanced use cases (e.g., custom interceptors, TLS configuration)

 #### Advanced: Testing with Custom State Provider